Fractured Atlas Sign in/up

 Western society struggles to deal with terminal illness, conditioning us to treat people in a fragile manner and not as themselves.
 I collaborate with artists with life-limiting diseases artists to make their lives vibrant, and facilitate legacy projects to best honor their work.
 I document the process using photography and video, making their portrait and conducting interviews, and, present unique works by my collaborators.

 “Bardo” is the Tibetan word for the transitional existence between death and rebirth.
-Living with life-limiting illness and the process of dying are similarly "in between" states and are opportunity for introspection and honesty.
+Living with life-limiting illness and the process of dying are similarly "in between" states and are an opportunity for introspection and honesty.
 I assist the dying to arrive at peace and acceptance within a short time frame, aiding them in defining their creative legacy via unique and collaborative works.
 The dying process acts as a space for a person to reflect on their life and career.
 In witnessing that vulnerability, I'm faced with the question “What is most valuable?"

 Learn More: http://www.marnelucas.com